-- (1) Completion of 36 graduate hours in good academic standing (cumulative GPA of 3.00 or above). - (2) Satisfactory, regular class attendance. - (3) Demonstration of professional ethical standards as established by the American Counseling Association (ACA) and affiliated organizations. - (4) Satisfactory performance (S for pass) in counseling practicum (EDU 676) and internship (EDU 677). - Successful results on the midprogram and comprehensive exams. - Successful defense of the counseling portfolio. - (5) The university supervisor will conduct a final evaluation of the student by:

-(a) Consulting the counseling internship supervisors in the school/agencies. - (b) Observing students in the counseling internship seminars and individual supervision sessions.
+- American Counseling Association (ACA) and affiliated organizations. - (4) Satisfactory performance (S for pass) in counseling practicum (EDU 676) and internship (EDU 677). - Successful results on the midprogram and comprehensive exams. - Successful defense of the counseling portfolio. - (5) The university supervisor will conduct a final evaluation of the student by: (a) Consulting the counseling internship supervisors in the school/agencies. - (b) Observing students in the counseling internship seminars.

-Post-Master's Program Leading to the Advanced Certificate for the School Counselor and Provisional and/or Permanent New York State Certification as a School Counselor\
+Post-Master's Program Leading to the Advanced Certificate for the School Counselor and Provisional and/or Permanent New York State Certification as a School Counselor

-\New York state certificate regulations require two years of school experience in the field of pupil personnel services for permanent certification as a school counselor.
+New York state certificate regulations require two years of school experience in the field of pupil personnel services for permanent certification as a school counselor.